- Home

 Genetic Counseling Rounds

 Second year students engage in weekly discussion of clinical cases and recent journal literature.
 Presenting clinical and scientific information for group discussion in clinic conferences and patient rounds is an important role for genetic counselors.
 This seminar provides these experiences in a supportive environment and thus facilitates skill building in this area, while introducing students to a broad range of diagnoses and methods of managing a case.
-Discussions of case organization and tailoring a presentation to a specific patient is another aspect of this seminar.
+Sessions focus on case organization and tailoring presentations to specific patients.

 Journal Club